MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide.md

 | Refresh the page | `Ctrl`+`Shift`+`F5`, `Ctrl`+`R` |

 > [!NOTE]
-> If you're debugging and paused at a breakpoint, the **Refresh the page** action resumes the runtime first.
+> If you are debugging and paused at a breakpoint, the **Refresh the page** action resumes the runtime first.

+## Feedback

+Please send your feedback to help improve the Microsoft Edge \(EdgeHTML\) DevTools for you!
+Simply open the tools \(`F12`\) and select the [Send feedback](#microsoft-edge-edgehtml-developer-tools) button.

+Become a [Windows Insider][WindowsInsiderProgram] to preview the [latest features coming to the DevTools][DevtoolsGuideEdgehtmlWhatsnew].
+Use the Windows Feedback Hub app to post, up-vote, track and get support for general Windows suggestions and problems.

 <!-- image links  -->